 According to the BBC, more than 1 in 10 people in the UK has learnt something new during the recent lockdown.
 Whether it’s the satisfaction of learning a new skill or the mood-enhancing benefits of throwing all your attention into a task and switching off, craft is kicking off.

-For a while now alongside our range of leather goods, we have also supplied our goat leather to keen leathercrafters looking to make their own leather products at home.
 With the lockdown keeping everyone at home, we’ve seen a big increase in the number of people looking to take up leathercraft and it’s fantastic to see our customers making everything from bags to chair covers and we love seeing how versatile our vegetable tanned goat leather is.

 Leather pouches are one of our best selling products and another really popular item for leathercraft, so we thought we’d share a really quick guide for how to make your own leather pouch at home.